ALSTDI/ALS-RWE/docs/als-tdi-omop-data-set.md

 # 📄 Survey Questionnaires

-Below are summaries of the survey forms.
-Click a section to expand the full question set.
+Below are summaries of the survey forms. *Note:* not all of the ARC surveys are mapped to OMOP in this release; the full (deidentified) dataset is available to eligible researchers through a data use agreement by [contacting us](https://www.als.net/arc/).

 ## **Enrollment**

-- Date of Birth*
+- Date of Birth
-- Primary Phone*
+- Primary Phone
-- Address* (Street, City, State, Country, Postal Code)
+- Address (Street, City, State, Country, Postal Code)
-- Gender*: Male / Female / Other / Prefer not to say
+- Gender: Male / Female / Other / Prefer not to say
-- Ethnicity*: Caucasian/White, Hispanic, African American/Black, Asian, Native American, Middle Eastern, Other (specify)
+- Ethnicity*: Caucasian/White, Hispanic, African American/Black, Asian, Native American, Middle Eastern, Other (specify) *Note:  protected health information and other identifying characteristics are removed when data are shared with researchers.

 ## **ALS Diagnostic Status:**
 - Possible*, Lab-Supported Probable*, Probable*, Definitive*, Asymptomatic Carrier, PLS